wsoualhi/k0rdent-gitops/README.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-8. Open the web UI's URL http://localhost:8080 in browser and sign in using the initial argocd's password from step 5
+8. Open the web UI's URL http://localhost:8080 in browser and sign in using admin user and the initial argocd's password from step 5

 You should be able to see management-server-apps we created on step 7.